- Parents Home

 What Is Fentanyl?

-Fentanyl is a synthetic (manmade) opioid that doctors can prescribe to treat pain.
-Fentanyl (FEN-tih-nil) is also made illegally and sold as a street drug.
-It is often mixed with other street drugs (such as xylazine, heroin, or cocaine) to increase their effects, make a drug more addictive, or lower the cost.
+Fentanyl (FEN-tih-nil) is an opioid drug that’s synthetic, or made in a lab.
+Doctors can prescribe it to treat pain, but fentanyl is also made illegally and sold as a street drug.
+It’s often mixed with other street drugs — like xylazine, heroin, or cocaine — to increase their effects, make a drug more addictive, or lower the cost.

-Even in very small doses, fentanyl can be deadly.
+Even in very small doses, like the size of a few grains of salt, fentanyl can be deadly.

 What Else Is Fentanyl Called?